Vita

 "Brillant evening, high-quality concert!
 The beauty of the versatile concert led by Ingmar Beck, a rich performance of the orchestra's sentiments and colors.
 Beck [...] has also managed to conjure up the noble sparkle of the Brahms' 1st Symphony, which burns from romantic passion and is filled with emotion" (Szabadsag Cluj)

-He works regularly at the Hamburg State Opera, with the Orchestre de Paris, the Swedish Radio Symphony Orchestra, at the Opéra de Lyon, the Canadian Opera Company Toronto (COC) and the Bregenz Festival, and regularly conducts orchestras such as the Symphoniker Hamburg, the Nuremberg Symphony Orchestra and the Classical Philharmonic Bonn.
-A special commitment connects him with the realization of current opera material; in recent years he has conducted seven opera world premieres at the Hamburg State Opera, at the Landestheater Linz and with the Nuremberg Symphony Orchestra.
+Beck regularly performs at renowned international venues, including the Hamburg State Opera, the Orchestre de Paris, the Swedish Radio Symphony Orchestra, the Opéra de Lyon, the Canadian Opera Company in Toronto, and the Bregenz Festival.
+He also performs with orchestras such as the Bruckner Orchestra Linz, the Hamburg Symphony Orchestra, the Nuremberg Symphony Orchestra, and the Bonn Classical Philharmonic.
+He is particularly committed to exploring contemporary operatic material; In recent years, he has conducted eight opera premieres at the Hamburg State Opera, the Landestheater Linz, and with the Nuremberg Symphony Orchestra.